Nourish - Candida Overgrowth – Herbs, Medicinal Mushrooms and Supplements – Part IV

-These humble leaves offer anti-fungal, anti-viral and anti-bacterial activities, making olive leaf extract incredibly effective for battling microorganisms like fungi, bacteria, and viruses.
+These humble leaves offer anti-fungal, anti-viral, anti-parasitic and anti-bacterial activities, making olive leaf extract incredibly effective for battling microorganisms like fungi, bacteria, and viruses.

-Simply take 5mL (a teaspoonful) 2 to 3 times a day with food.
+Simply take 5mL (a teaspoonful) 2 to 3 times a day with food of Comvita Olive leaf complex.
 Take up to 15mL daily.

 No. 6 – Pau d’Arco

-You can consume it alone, or combine it with other healing herbs that support liver function, cleansing and candida removal, such as milk thistle, dandelion and burdock to make a tea and drink throughout the day.
+Consume it alone, or combine it with other healing herbs that support liver function, cleansing and candida removal.
+This may include milk thistle, dandelion and burdock.
+Make a tea and drink it throughout the day.

 This herb also combines well with medicinal mushrooms, which we’ll be talking about next.

 Other great antifungals to look into including in your diet are green tea, cinnamon, turmeric, cloves and aloe vera.
-These are all fantastic at fighting overgrowth, plus they’re choc-full of many other amazing properties, like being anti-inflammatory, blood sugar balancing, cholesterol lowering and immune boosting properties.
+These are all fantastic at fighting overgrowth, plus they’re choc-full of many other amazing properties, like being anti-inflammatory, blood sugar balancing, cholesterol-lowering and having immune-boosting properties.

 Medicinal mushrooms are an entirely different classification of fungi to culinary mushrooms.
-During times of fungal infections, culinary types of mushrooms (aka ground-dwelling mushrooms) like portobello, button or brown are not recommended whilst on an anti candida diet since they can be contaminated with mold.
+During times of fungal infections, culinary types of mushrooms (aka ground-dwelling mushrooms) like portobello, button or brown are not recommended whilst on an anti-candida diet.
+This is because they can be contaminated with mould.

-Medicinal mushrooms however, (aka tree-growing mushrooms) are going to provide the much needed support for your gut health (where the immune system resides), thereby supporting the immune system and your overall health.
+Medicinal mushrooms, however, (aka tree-growing mushrooms) will provide the much-needed support for your gut health (where the immune system resides), thereby supporting the immune system and your overall health.

-These medicinal mushrooms will also provide support to your nervous system which can take quite a hit when faced with not only the candida overgrowth symptoms themselves, but also the lifestyle and diet changes that need to take place.
+Medicinal mushrooms can also help to provide support to your nervous system.
+This can take quite a hit when faced with not only the candida overgrowth symptoms themselves but also the lifestyle and diet changes that need to take place.
 When one’s system is overrun with candida, the mind can become more stressed and quite honestly, it can be a really rubbish time.